jacobwilliams/odepack/README.md

 ### III.
 Installation Notes

-1. In addition to this document, the double precision version of ODEPACK consists of three source files, plus a demonstration program file.
-The solver source files are organized as follows:

-   opkdmain.f = Main Source File, consisting of the driver subroutine for each of the nine solvers

-   opkda1.f   = First Auxiliary Source File, consisting of subordinate routines for the solvers

-   opkda2.f   = Second Auxiliary Source File, consisting of subordinate routines which may already reside on the user's system (See Notes 2 and 3 below.)

-   The demonstration program file is:

-   opkddemos  = a merge of the nine demonstration programs, with the source for each followed by a sample output
+##### Use of supplied matrix procedures

-2. The Second Auxiliary Source File includes the routines from the LINPACK and BLAS collections that are needed by the solvers (and by two of the demonstration programs), for the solution of dense and banded linear systems and associated basic linear algebra operations.
+THe src/M_matrix/ directory  includes modified versions of routines from the LINPACK and BLAS collections that are needed by the solvers (and by two of the demonstration programs), for the solution of dense and banded linear systems and associated basic linear algebra operations.
 These routine are:

-   From LINPACK:  DGEFA, DGESL, DGBFA, DGBSL
+       _From LINPACK_ :  DGEFA, DGESL, DGBFA, DGBSL
-   From the BLAS: DAXPY, DCOPY, DDOT, DSCAL, DNRM2, IDAMAX If your computer system already has these routines, and especially if it has machine-optimized versions, the copies provided here can be discarded.
+       _From the BLAS_: DAXPY, DCOPY, DDOT, DSCAL, DNRM2, IDAMAX

+If your computer system already has these routines, and especially if it has machine-optimized versions, the copies provided in the M_module module should probably not be called by your program if high performance is required.

+##### The message package

-3. The Second Auxiliary Source File includes a set of five routines -- XERRWD, XSETUN, XSETF, IXSAV, IUMACH -- which handle error messages from the solvers.
+The second auxiliary source file directory M_da1/ includes a set of five routines -- XERRWD, XSETUN, XSETF, IXSAV, IUMACH -- which handle error messages from the solvers.

+These routines are slated for elimination and replacement with a more intuitive interface.

 This set is in fact a reduced version (sufficient for the needs of ODEPACK) of a much larger error handling package from the SLATEC Library.
-If your computer system already has the full SLATEC error handler, the version provided here can be discarded.
+If your computer system already has the full SLATEC error handler, the version provided here can be ignored.
 If the reduced version is used, its machine-dependent features should be checked first; see comments in Subroutine XERRWD.

+##### Non-standard code

-4. ODEPACK contains a few instances where ANSI Fortran 77 is violated:
+4. ODEPACK contains a few instances where the Fortran Standard is violated:

    (a) In various places in the LSODES and LSODIS solvers, a call to a subroutine has a subscripted real array as an argument where the subroutine called expects an integer array.
 Calls of this form occur in Subroutine DLSODES (to DSTODE), in DIPREP (to DPREP), in Subroutine DLSODIS (to DSTODI), and in DIPREPI (to DPREPI).
    Another such call occurs in the DLSODES demonstration program, from the main program to Subroutine SSOUT.

-This is done in order to use work space in an efficient manner, as the same space is sometimes used for real work space and sometimes for integer work space.
+   This is done in order
+   to use work space in an efficient manner, as the same space is sometimes used for real work space and sometimes for integer work space.
 If your compiler does not accept this feature, one possible way to get the desired result is to compile the called routines and calling routines in separate jobs, and then combine the binary modules in an appropriate manner.

    If this procedure is still not acceptable under your system, it will be necessary to radically alter the structure of the array RWORK within the LSODES or LSODIS solver package.
 (See also Note 5 below.)

    (b) Each ODEPACK solver treats the arguments NEQ, Y, RTOL, and ATOL as arrays, even though the length may be only 1.
 Moreover, except for Y, the usage instructions say that these arguments